MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 ### Design guidelines

-When you create a request for an event, please check the [Types of events for extensibility](types-of-events-for-extensibility.md) **[Event Types](Types%20of%20Events.md)** page. <!--what are they looking for?
-Whether one already exists, maybe?
-Also, double-check that the link is correct.-->
+When you create a request for an event, please check the [Types of events for extensibility](types-of-events-for-extensibility.md).

 * Add records with a VAR, due to performance and logic impact.
 * Pass records rather than expose a specific length of the text field or many fields from the record.